VectorInstitute/PromptEngineeringLaboratory/src/reference_implementations/prompting_vector_llms/transferring_gradient_optimized_prompts/README.md

 ## Transferring Gradient Optimized Prompts

-For an in-depth desription of this tasks see the notebook or the upper readme at `src/reference_implementations/prompting_vector_llms/README.MD`
+For an in-depth description of this tasks see the notebook or the upper readme at `src/reference_implementations/prompting_vector_llms/README.MD`

 ## VENV Installation